languagetool-org/languagetool-org.github.io/java-api.md

 `META-INF` directory in your classpath.
 We **strongly** recommend using Maven or Gradle instead.

 To use LanguageTool, you just need to create a `JLanguageTool` object and use that to check your text.
-Also see [the API documentation](http://languagetool.org/development/api/).
+Also see [the API documentation (Javadoc)](http://languagetool.org/development/api/).
 For example:

 ```java